-Shift differential for employees assigned to a shift after 6/30/2015, in which a majority of time worked daily or weekly is between 5:00 PM and 7:00 AM will be fifty cents (\$.50) per hour.
+Shift differential for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 PM and 7:00 AM will be fifty cents (\$.50) per hour.

 - 1. Shift differential will be paid for the entire daily or weekly shift, which qualifies under Subsection H above.
 Shift differential may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift. - 2.
 An employee assigned to a shift that qualifies for shift differential will receive the same shift differential for authorized periods of paid leave. - 3.
-When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift differential, the employee will receive shift differential pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift differential. - I. One (1) position in the Registration Department shall be designated as lead and shall be responsible for the proper operation of that office after 5:00 p.m. on those nights when the Registration Department is open.
-The stipend for this duty shall be an additional seven and one-half percent (7.5%) added to the employee's current salary rate for all hours regularly scheduled as lead effective July 1, 2000.
+When an employee is regularly assigned to an afternoon or evening shift that qualifies for shift differential, the employee will receive shift differential pay during temporary assignment, not to exceed five (5) working days, to a shift that does not qualify for shift differential